 - Slide 3

 CGIS is thrilled to bring the CGIS blog to the website as an easier way to access U-M students' stories from all around the world.
-In the following months, we will be transitioning all of the blogs from our previous blog website to here.
-This page will be updating frequently as we add new and old postings and with that may come a shift in how this page will be organized.
+In the following months, we will be transitioning all of the blogs from our previous blog website to here and our archive.
+Both pages will be updating frequently as we add new and old postings and with that may come a shift in how these pages are organized.
 We will try our best to maintain easy access throughout this project.
-Again, thank you for your patience and for now, please feel free to explore the current CGIS wordpress blog.
+Again, thank you for your patience!

 We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
 To do this, CGIS needs your support.